 All medication must be handed in to the school office.

 We are unable to allow your child to carry or administer their own medication, unless they have an inhaler for asthma.
-We can only administer medicines to your child when we have written consent from you through a medical indemnity form.
+We can only administer medicines to your child when we have written consent from you through a medication consent form.

 If your child suffers from asthma they should keep a spare inhaler in school, labelled with their name, form, and the inhaler’s expiry date.
 Inhalers must be sent in to school at the beginning of term and collected at the end of term.